cvzoya/EMICS/README.md

 # EMICS
-Proposed workshop for CHI'20 on "Eye Movements as an Interface to Cognitive State"
+Proposed workshop on "Eye Movements as an Interface to Cognitive State"